-Students are not permitted in any faculty member's office without the faculty member being present, unless authorized by that faculty member or accompanied by another faculty member.
+Students are not permitted in any faculty or staff member's office without the faculty or staff member being present, unless authorized by that faculty or staff member or accompanied by another faculty or staff member.

-Permission must be obtained from the Program Director, or other responsible person within the Program, prior to posting any notices on any of the bulletin boards.
+Permission must be obtained from the Program Director, Administrative staff member, or other responsible person within the Program, prior to posting any notices on any of the bulletin boards.